 What are the possible causes?

-A corneal abrasion can be brought about by various forms of eye injuries such as:
+Generally, a corneal abrasion can be brought about by various forms of eye injuries such as:

-- Being poked or struck in the eye
+- Poking or striking the eye

 - Entry of foreign objects such as dirt, splinters or eye makeup